waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   **Result:** The dialogue simply repeats.
 No other changes observed in the room.
     *   **Conclusion:** FAILED.
 Simple repeated interaction is not the solution.
 *   **Impassable (Verified):** `COUNTER`, `VOID`.
+*   **New Conclusion:** The Route 43 Gatehouse is divided into two sections.
+The officer is unreachable from the entrance.
+This path is a dead end.
+The only remaining option is to solve the puzzle in the Mahogany Mart.